dcunited001/dcunited001.github.io/_posts/2016-10-23-metamodernism-and-retromodernism-wellsprings-of-art-and-culture.md

 miss.
 It's not popular.
 Sometimes it's downright subversive, which is why the artists painting with uncomfortable truth would prefer to remain hidden.
-It's because their truth might limit their capacity for telling the truth, unless for some reason, they happen to export enough of it while they can, hoping that at some point in the future, when society is a bit more understanding, life will acknowledge the artist as being truly ahead of his or her time.
+It's because their truth might limit their capacity for telling the truth.
+That is,unless for some reason, they happen to export enough of it while they can, hoping that at some point in the future, when society is a bit more understanding, life will acknowledge the artist as being truly ahead of his or her time.
 The artists that meet this criteria are few and far between.
 As society becomes more tolerant, the person who exemplifies the strength and virtue of this artist will become a jewel perhaps impossible to find.

 There's a group of hipster critics who pride themselves on understanding those sensory delicacies most often lost.
 These critics